AdaCore/ada-spark-rfcs/README.md

 - Edit this file, using the pen next to the `Raw` and `Blame` buttons.

-- On the edition page, rename rfc-template.md to something descriptive such as `considered/<short-feature-description>.md.
+- On the editing page, rename rfc-template.md to something descriptive such as `considered/<short-feature-description>.md.
 Make sure to put the resulting file in the directory `considered`.